massgov/mayflower/patternlab/styleguide/source/_patterns/02-molecules/account-manager-section.md

 ### Description
-An account manager section wrapper for How To Pages
+An account manager sections for How To Pages

 ### Status
 * Stable as of 5.0.0

 ### Pattern Contains
-account-manager-section
+* decorative-link
+* rich-text

 ### Variables
 ~~~